 Keep in mind that there's no "perfect" preschool.
 And if your kid is missing out on what you feel is an important preschool experience, you can boost that skill at home.
 "School isn't the only place for your child's learning," Wana says.
 If you wish your child's school had Spanish, enjoy a Spanish story time with your child.
 No art or music at school?
 Add parent-child art classes into your week or attend free concerts.

 Once you've narrowed down your preschool search, feel confident.
 No matter which preschool you pick, most kids will thrive.
 "There are so many great options and so many types of programs that chances are that any place you pick, you'll find a comfortable match," says Wana.

+Note: this article was originally published in April 2011.
 Lora Shinn was once all angsty too.
-While Lora works as a freelance writer, her son happily attends a basement-level, play-based preschool run by two fun-loving moms.
+While Lora worked as a freelance writer, her son happily attended a basement-level, play-based preschool run by two fun-loving moms.

 Read more on this subject: Preschool-selection tips from Seattle parents and experts